Integrated Benefits Institute

 Integrated Benefits Institute (IBI) is a United States national not-for profit organization created in 1995 with more than 700 members providing modeling and measurement tools across benefits programs, research and analysis, and a discussion and education forum.
 IBI is an independent resource for health and productivity research, measurement and benchmarking.
 The Integrated Benefits Institute is supported by insurers, drug companies and employers.

+Studies

 Examples of findings in IBI studies include: